-What is massage?
-Various methods of manipulating soft body tissues for a variety of therapeutic purposes, health maintenance, and efficient physical performance.
+What is massage therapy?
+Massage therapy utilizes methods of manipulating soft body tissues for a variety of therapeutic purposes, health maintenance, and efficient physical performance.

 According to the National Center for Health Statistics, the elderly population is the fastest growing segment of American society.
 Along with that growth is the issue of chronic pain.
 Eighty percent of all doctor visits are for pain.

 Although it is considered by many to be a ‘normal’ part of getting older, that belief is false.
 Pain is both preventable and treatable.

 I had my first massage in 1975, but didn’t actually incorporate it into my lifestyle until the 1980s.
 Over the decades, I personally experienced the relief it offered after strenuous physical activity, and for recovery from injuries.
 I credit massage as an important element that has contributed to my state of health and fitness.

 Based upon scientific research and numerous reports, we know that massage:

 You don’t have to be a pro athlete to reap the soothing benefits.